family-adaptive-resilience/personal-plan/README.md

 1. **camostat** or **nafamostat**

 #### Endosomal entry inhibition
 1. **Nitazoxanide**.
 Prescription medication.
+Probably more effective than Niclosamide, but harder to obtain

 1. **Niclosamide**.
 Anti-worm medication used even in children that may reduce inflammation.
 I found it not as powerful as Ivermectin, but some months ago there were days that I couldn’t get much work done without it.
 It’s OTC (no prescription required) in some developed countries like Belgium under the brand name of Yomesan.
+There will be some benefit to chewing it, but there will be better absorption if you grind it up in a steel mortar and pestle first (buy a small one from Amazon UK).

 1. **Hydroxychloroquine** (chloroquine may work but is more toxic).
 It’s a heavily politicised drug.
 The first mention I could find in it was on an internal email forwarded from a consultant in China (although I had seen people talking about it on Reddit and Twitter).
 That was in January.
 So Trump got the idea from the same sources we did, and we didn’t learn about it through him.
 HCQ is no wonder drug, but there just aren’t many established treatments.
 I took 200mg HCQ in the evening and the next morning I felt much better, with my oxygen rising to the high 80s later that day from being 58 before; and I continued to improve in the subsequent days and weeks.
 I don’t think that was a coincidence.
 HCQ is probably best taken early on; it’s not going to be very helpful if someone waits till they are very sick.
 Many of the debunking studies have mistakes verging on what looks almost like fraud - it’s hard to know why that is, but it’s interesting that HCQ is very cheap.

 ## Immune modulation / anti-viral
 1. **Ivermectin**.
 An anti-worm medication that has remarkable anti-inflammatory effects; and most likely indirectly an anti-viral effect too (it has a direct antiviral effect but not at the doses prescribe).
 Some benefit for prophylaxis, post-treatment exposure, early, late and post covid.
 I have found this helpful for treating the effects of long-covid.
 It's used as part of India's treatment pack.
 Requires a prescription - you might be able to purchase on the internet or via telemedicine from a doctor abroad.
 Risk:reward is very good.
+Some people have purchased Duramect horse paste or Animect injectable for cattle **taken orally** - I can obviously not recommend this, and there are risks but I report this merely as information.

 1. **Doxycycline** Fake news - treating a viral infection with an antibiotic?
 Well, doxycycline is not only effective against bacteria; it is also effective against other microbial infections.
 But there is a dual effect; [doxycycline is also an immune modulator](https://www.eurekaselect.com/59900/article/two-different-functions-doxycycline-which-both-antimicrobial-agent-and-immune) and is used in Indian treatment pack for covid.

 ### Anti-coagulation
 1. **Aspirin** [162mg daily](https://twitter.com/farid__jalali/status/1326394936955183105?s=19)

 1. **Famotidine / Pepsid AC**.
 Anti-viral effects.
-I did not take but would next time.
 Be careful of drug interactions.
+This suppresses stomach acid, and it's advisable to consider taking with Betadine HCL (Amazon) and probiotics.

 1. **Thymosin Alpha One**.
 Stimulates immune system.
 I took later on.
 Hard to tell the benefit but may be especially valuable for older people.
 Injectable subcutaneously.
 Recommended by [Dr Hertoghe](https://www.hertoghe.eu/en/)